Seeking judgment, also known as tahakum

 ʿAlqamah and another man named Kinanah disputed over the inheritance, so they brought the matter to court, where the judge was Caesar.

 Caesar favored the inheritance to be given to Kinanah over ʿAlqamah.
-This shows that it is permissible to seek one’s rights through a Taghut if no other lawful option is available.
+This shows that it is permissible to seek one’s rights through a Taghut if no other option is available.

 قَالَ ابْنُ إسْحَاقَ: وَحَدَّثَنِي جَعْفَرُ بْنُ عَبْدِ اللَّهِ بْنِ أَبِي الْحَكَمِ، وَكَانَ قَدْ أَدْرَكَ وسَمِعَ، وَكَانَ رَاوِيَةً: أَنَّ أَبَا عَامِرٍ أَتَى رسول الله صلى الله عليه وسلم حين قَدِمَ الْمَدِينَةَ، قَبْلَ أَنْ يَخْرُجَ إلَى مَكَّةَ فَقَالَ: مَا هَذَا الدِّينُ الَّذِي جئتَ بِهِ؟ فَقَالَ: "جِئْتُ بِالْحَنِيفِيَّةِ دِينِ إبْرَاهِيمَ"، قَالَ: فَأَنَا عَلَيْهَا، فَقَالَ لَهُ رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ: "إنَّكَ لستَ عَلَيْهَا"، قَالَ، بَلَى، قَالَ: إنَّكَ أَدَخَلْتَ يَا مُحَمَّدُ فِي الْحَنِيفِيَّةِ مَا لَيْسَ مِنْهَا، قَالَ: "مَا فعلتُ، وَلَكِنِّي جِئْتُ بِهَا بَيْضَاءَ نَقِيَّةً"، قَالَ: الْكَاذِبُ أَمَاتَهُ اللَّهُ طَرِيدًا غَرِيبًا وَحِيدًا -يُعَرِّضُ بِرَسُولِ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ- أَيْ أَنَّكَ جئتَ بِهَا كَذَلِكَ. قَالَ رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ: "أَجَلْ، فَمَنْ كَذَبَ فَفَعَلَ اللَّهُ تَعَالَى ذَلِكَ بِهِ"، فَكَانَ هُوَ ذَلِكَ عَدُوَّ اللَّهِ، خَرَجَ إلَى مَكَّةَ، فَلَمَّا افْتَتَحَ رسولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ مكةَ خَرَجَ إلَى الطَّائِفِ. فَلَمَّا أَسْلَمَ أَهْلُ الطَّائِفِ لَحِقَ بالشام. فمات بها طريدًا غريبًا وحيدًا. وَكَانَ قَدْ خَرَجَ مَعَهُ عَلْقمة بْنُ عُلاثة بْنِ عَوْفِ بْنِ الأحْوص بْنِ جَعْفَرِ بْنِ كِلَابٍ، وَكِنَانَةُ بْنُ عَبْدِ يالِيلَ بْنِ عَمْرِو بْنِ عُمير الثَّقَفِيُّ، فَلَمَّا مَاتَ اخْتَصَمَا فِي مِيرَاثِهِ إلَى قَيْصَرَ، صَاحِبِ الرُّومِ. فَقَالَ قَيْصَرُ: يَرِثُ أهلُ الْمَدَرِ أهلَ الْمَدَرِ١، وَيَرِثُ أهلُ الوَبْرِ أهلَ الْوَبَرِ٢، فَوَرِثَهُ كِنَانَةُ بْنُ عَبْدِ ياليل بالمدر دون علْقمة